 5.2 All items sold through NC State departments bearing university logos must be purchased from licensed manufacturers and require royalties to be paid by the licensee.

 5.3 Promotional items that bear the university’s name or marks that are given away or included as a premium require them to be purchased from licensed vendor and requires royalties to be paid by the manufacturers.

 5.4 As the Chancellor’s Seal (also known as the Official Seal) symbolizes NC State at the highest level, the use of the Seal is restricted to official university business items, publications and documents that are university-wide in scope and that require approval by the Chancellor or the Board of Trustees before being issued Use of the Seal for retail items is restricted to graduation related items, and for limited, upscale gift-type products or university-level awards that require the Chancellor’s or Board of Trustee’s approval.
 The trademark licensing office will review the use of the Seal for graduation announcements and diploma frames.

 6. AFFILIATED ORGANIZATIONS

 No organization associated with the university is exempt from the Licensing Program.
 All items sold through affiliated organizations bearing NC State’s marks must be purchased from licensed manufacturers and such items are not exempt from royalties.

 7. STUDENT ORGANIZATIONS

 7.1 Permitted Organizations

 Use of NC State’s name or trademarks with an organization name implies association with the university.
-Therefore, only those student organizations that are officially registered with the Student Involvement are allowed to use the university’s marks.
+Therefore, only those student organizations that are officially registered with the Student Organization Resource Center (SORC) are allowed to use the university’s marks.